 In Oklahoma, a motorist can get a DUI even without actually driving: It is illegal for any person to drive or "operate or be in actual physical control" of a motor vehicle while under the influence.
 This "actual physical control" only requires direct influence over the vehicle and does not require operation or movement.
 So while driving is sufficient for a conviction, it isn't required.

 During the license revocation period, the licensee must enroll in the Impaired Driver Accountability Program (IDAP).
-This program requires the installation of an ignition interlock device (IID) but also permits restricted operation during the suspension period (with the use of an IID).
+This program requires the installation of an ignition interlock device but also permits restricted operation during the suspension period (with the use of an IID).
 The licensee must be enrolled in the IDAP for the entirety of the revocation period and must be violation-free for 90 days prior to license reinstatement.

 Oklahoma's "implied consent" laws require all drivers lawfully arrested for a DUI to submit to a blood or breath test.
 Motorists who refuse testing face the same revocation and IDAP requirements as they would for a DUI conviction.